Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 Residential

-To start your journey of selling your flat, you will need to register an Intent to Sell by logging on to the HDB Resale Portal using your Singpass.
+To start your journey of selling your flat, you will need to register an Intent to Sell by logging in to My Flat Dashboard using your Singpass.

-You will also receive information about the Ethnic Integration Policy (EIP) and Singapore Permanent Resident (SPR) Quota for your block, status of upgrading, billing of upgrading costs, and recent transacted prices of nearby flats.
+You will be prompted to download a copy of the OTP and compute your estimated net proceeds as well as receive information about Ethnic Integration Policy (EIP) and Singapore Permanent Resident (SPR) Quota for your block, status of upgrading, billing of upgrading costs, and recent transacted prices of nearby flats.
+You will also be reminded to plan your next housing.
 There is no fee payable for registering an Intent to Sell.

 Your Intent to Sell is valid for 12 months.
-It must be valid when you grant the OTP to the buyer(s) and during the submission of the resale application.
+It must be valid when you grant the OTP to the buyer(s) and when you submit the resale application.

-You must register an Intent to Sell personally, regardless whether you have engaged a salesperson for the sale of your flat.
-If there is more than one flat owner, only one of you need to register on behalf of all the flat owners.
+You must register an Intent to Sell personally, regardless of whether you have engaged a salesperson.
+If there is more than one owner for your flat, only one of you need to register on behalf of all the flat owners.

-If there are any personal matters that may affect the flat ownership, such as divorce or estate issues, it is advisable that these matters are settled before you register the Intent to Sell.
+If there are any personal matters that may affect the flat ownership, such as divorce or estate issues, it is advisable that you settle these matters before you register the Intent to Sell.

 Important notes:

-Understand how your sale proceeds will be computed.
+Understand how your net proceeds will be computed.

 Financial planning is important, especially if you need to buy your next home after selling your current flat.

-Use our sale proceeds calculator to get an estimate of the cash proceeds you may receive.
-The information will be useful in your budgeting for the next home purchase.
+Calculate the estimated net proceeds you may receive.
+The information will be useful when you budget for your next housing purchase.

 You have to settle all outstanding payments when you sell your flat.
 The sale proceeds from selling your flat is the resale price of the flat, less the following: